I-140 & Family: USCIS Doesn't Care (Shocking Truth!)

 For anyone who has not yet filed their I-140 petition, I have one strong piece of advice:

-- Include your spouse and all children on the I-140 petition.
+- As the petitioner, include your spouse and all children on the I-140 petition on their behalf.

 - This applies regardless of custody arrangements, marital separation (if not yet divorced), or any other personal circumstance.
 If they meet the definition of your spouse or child under immigration law, list them.